thameenas/context-generator-hook/README.md

 ```
 You commit → post-commit hook fires → ctxgen reads the diff
-→ Gemini decides if the context needs updating → CONTEXT.md is updated
+→ LLM decides if the context needs updating → CONTEXT.md is updated
 → You review and commit the changes (if any)
 ```